5n7/vin/README.md

 # If empty, it is treated as the original name.
 name = "gh"

+# hosts is a list of host names.
+# If empty, it is treated as any hosts.
+hosts = ["awesome-machine"]

 # priority is the priority of the application.
 priority = 3